Cornish cuisine: Cheeses

 In 2004 there were nearly 60 varieties of cheese produced in Cornwall, and Cornish cheeses have won many awards.

 Davidstow Cheddar and Cathedral City Cheddar cheeses are produced at Davidstow by Dairy Crest, using water ultimately from St David's Holy Well, next to the parish church.
 St Erth was the site of a large creamery operated by United Dairies; this was responsible for processing a large quantity of milk produced in Penwith.

 Cornish Blue is a cheese made by the Cornish Cheese Company at Upton Cross and was recognised in December 2010 as the winning cheese in the World Cheese Awards.
 Cornish Brie is a brie-style, soft, white-rinded cheese produced by several makers in Cornwall.
 Gevrik is a soft, full-fat goat's milk cheese produced in Trevarrian near Newquay.
 The name means "little goat" in Cornish.
 Keltic Gold is a type of semi-hard cheese made by Whalesborough Farm Foods.
 Menallack and Nanterrow cheeses are made at Menallack Farm near Penryn.
 Tesyn is a type of smoked goat's milk cheese made by the firm Cornish Cuisine.
 Cornish Yarg is a semi-hard cow's milk cheese made in Cornwall.
 Before being left to mature, this cheese is carefully wrapped in nettle leaves to form an edible, though mouldy, rind.
 The texture varies from creamy and soft immediately under the nettle coating to a Caerphilly cheese-like crumbly texture in the middle.
 Modern production is at Pengreep Farm near Truro, by Lynher Dairies from an old recipe.
 Lynher Dairies also make Cornish Garland and Tiskey Meadow.

 Cakes, sweet dishes and fruit

 Local cakes and desserts include saffron cake, heavy (hevva) cake (similar to Welsh cakes), fairing biscuits, figgy 'obbin, or fuggan, scones (often served with jam and clotted cream) and whortleberry pie.
 Baking cakes using yeast is more common here than in the rest of England.

 The Cornish Gilliflower is a variety of apple tree found at Truro in 1813 which was afterwards grown commercially.
 Other Cornish cultivars include the Cornish Aromatic and the King Byerd.
-Various fruit trees can be grown in Cornwall but it is not particularly suitable for this.
-Whortleberries and blackberries can be gathered in some rural areas and homegrown produce can be used for jam-making or puddings.
+Various fruit trees can be grown in Cornwall – the Tamar Valley was once renowned for its early strawberries and cherries.
+Whortleberries, damsons and blackberries can be gathered in some rural areas and homegrown produce can be used for jam-making or puddings.